aws/aws-application-networking-k8s/docs/reference/target-group-policy.md

 * The resource is not referenced by any route
 * The resource is referenced by a route of unsupported type

+These restrictions are not forced; for example, users may create a policy that targets a service that is not created yet.
+However, the policy will not take effect unless the target is valid.

+### Notes

-Attaching TargetGroupPolicy to a resource that is already referenced by a route may result in a replacement of VPC Lattice TargetGroup resource.
+* Attaching TargetGroupPolicy to a resource that is already referenced by a route may result in a replacement of VPC Lattice TargetGroup resource.
+* Removing TargetGroupPolicy of a resource will roll back protocols to default setting (HTTP1/HTTP plaintext)

 |Field	|Description	|
 |---	|---	|